Monte Carlo Diagonalization for Hubbard Model: Introduction

 VMC is particularly impressive because it can capture the physics of Fermi arcs on 64-site clusters using only a few million samples of the Fock space~\cite{Rosenberg2022}.
 What if, instead, we do not use an ansatz and only keep these states in order to diagonalize the resulting Hamiltonian matrix?
 In this article, we explore this hypothesis.
 We introduce \textit{Monte Carlo diagonalization}, which is a simple optimization of the ED solver.
 This method consists of building a basis of the most important Fock states, using Monte Carlo sampling, and then diagonalizing the resulting Hamiltonian matrix in this truncated basis.

 Basis truncation has been extensively explored in quantum chemistry to study electron interactions in different shells of an atom.
-Configuration interaction (CI) uses linear expansions of the wave function in terms of Slater determinants; it has seen a revival recently through many different truncation schemes~\cite{sherrill1999,tubman2016-2,holmes2016,schriber2016,schriber2017,zimmerman2017,zimmerman2017-2,tubman2020}.
+Configuration interaction (CI) uses linear expansions of the wave function in terms of Slater determinants generated by applying excitations and keep the most important states.
+CI has seen a revival recently through many different truncation schemes~\cite{sherrill1999,tubman2016-2,holmes2016,schriber2016,schriber2017,zimmerman2017,zimmerman2017-2,tubman2020}.
 Truncated CI has also been combined with dynamical mean-field theory (DMFT) to study the Hubbard model~\cite{Zgid_2012,Go_2017,mejuto2019}.

-Finally, quantum Monte Carlo diagonalization (QMCD)~\cite{otsuka1999,takashi2007} constructs a truncated basis of the most important states using the Suzuki-Trotter decomposition of the imaginary-time evolution operator to propose new states, which are then stochastically accepted or rejected.
+A similar method is Quantum Monte Carlo diagonalization (QMCD)~\cite{otsuka1999,takashi2007}, which constructs a truncated basis of Slater determinants corresponding to the configuration of auxiliary fields.
+QMCD is very similar to \textit{Quantum Monte Carlo} (QMC)~\cite{PhysRevLett.51.1900,PhysRevB.31.4403,takashi2007} where the groundstate is $\ket\Omega = e^{-\tau H} \ket{\psi_0}$ and where $\ket{\psi_0}$ is the non-interacting Fermi sea. $\ket\Omega$ becomes exact for $\tau\rightarrow\infty$.
+This calculation can be performed using a Suzuki-Trotter decomposition followed by Hubbard-Stratonovich transformation, resulting in a decomposition over the different Slater determinants of the configurations of the auxiliary fields $\{\ket{\phi_n}\}$.
+This basis is too large for the calculation to be performed; thus it needs to be sampled with Monte Carlo.
+In QMCD, the truncated basis is used to express the Hamiltonian in the non-orthogonal subspace defined by $\{\ket{\phi_n}\}$, and can be diagonalized without any sign problem.

-This last algorithm is similar in spirit to the method presented here, hence the similarity in their names.
-Compared to most of the methods cited, Monte Carlo diagonalization is relatively simple to implement.
+QMCD is similar in spirit to MCD: the method introduced in this article, hence the similarity in their names.
+However, the basis sampled is completely different.
+Compared to most of the methods cited above, MCD is relatively simple to implement.
 It requires only minor modifications to ED and makes it possible to reach cluster sizes beyond the $\sim 20$-site limit of ED~\cite{toyama2005}.
 This speedup opens the door to using the ED impurity solver within CDMFT for larger clusters than those accessible with ED alone.

 The article is organized as follows.
 We first present the Hubbard model in Sec.~\ref{sec:Model}.
 For completeness, we summarize the ED algorithm in Sec.~\ref{sec:ED} to motivate our method.
 We introduce Monte Carlo diagonalization in Sec.~\ref{sec:Method}.
 We show benchmarks and results in Sec.~\ref{sec:Results} and discuss them in Sec.~\ref{sec:discussion}.
 An open-source version of the code developed for this work can be found in the supplemental material.